hiattp/dotfiles/README.md

 On OSX I prefer and recommend [MacVim](https://github.com/b4winckler/macvim/releases) as the default editor, since it has the perks of a traditional OSX application.
 Make sure to do [this](http://stackoverflow.com/questions/2056137/how-to-run-mvim-macvim-from-terminal) after installation.

+## File/Text Search

+I include both Ack and Ag in my Vundle list in case one is unavailable, but I usually stick to [The Silver Searcher](https://github.com/ggreer/the_silver_searcher) when given the option.
+To install on OSX:

+    brew install the_silver_searcher

+## Local Documentation Libraries

+I use [Dash](http://kapeli.com/dash) to reference docs quickly.
+When installed, you can pull up documentation in vim like this:

+    :Dash panels bootstrap

 ## Zsh Setup

 First, set the shell to use Zsh by default: